cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 #### `-querier.ingester-streaming=false`

-Querier (and ruler) has a [bug](https://github.com/cortexproject/cortex/issues/2935) and doesn't properly merge streamed results from chunks and blocks-based ingesters.
-Instead it only returns data from blocks- instesters.
+Querier (and ruler) in Cortex version 1.3.0 has a [bug](https://github.com/cortexproject/cortex/issues/2935) and doesn't properly merge streamed results from chunks and blocks-based ingesters.
+Instead it only returns data from blocks instesters.
-To avoid this problem, we need to temporarily disable this feature by setting `-querier.ingester-streaming=false`.
+To avoid this problem we can use newer Cortex release, or temporarily disable this feature by setting `-querier.ingester-streaming=false`.
 After migration is complete (i.e. all ingesters are running blocks only), this can be turned back to true, which is the default value.

 ### Query-frontend